miseEnPlace-i/lapr2/docs/SprintC/US02/US02_VaccinationSchedule.md

 According to the taken rationale, the conceptual classes promoted to software classes are:

- * Organization
- * Platform
+ * Company
- * Task
+ * VaccinationSchedule

 Other software classes (i.e. Pure Fabrication) identified:

- * ScheduleVaccinationUI
+ * VaccinationScheduleUI
- * ScheduleVaccinationController
+ * VaccinationScheduleController

 ## 3.2.
 Sequence Diagram (SD)